Sondra Locke: Background, early life and education

 In or around 1963, Locke essentially broke off contact with her family, concluding: "It made no sense for any of us to spend our lives pretending to have relationships that did not really exist."
-She never knew her biological father, and did not attend the funerals of her mother (deceased 1997) or stepfather (deceased 2007), nor did she have anything to do with her brother, sister-in-law and three nieces.
-Donald blamed Gordon Anderson – Locke's best friend since adolescence and future husband – for the rift, claiming Anderson had "an almost hypnotic spell on her."
+She never knew her biological father, and did not attend the funerals of her mother or stepfather, nor did she have anything to do with her brother, sister-in-law and three nieces.
+Donald blamed Gordon Anderson—Locke's best friend since adolescence and future husband—for the rift, claiming Anderson had "an almost hypnotic spell on her."

-Locke held a variety of jobs, including as a bookkeeper for Tyson Foods and secretary in a real-estate office.
-For a time she lived in the commuter town of Gallatin.
-In 1964, she joined the staff at radio station WSM-AM 650 in Nashville and was promoted to its television affiliate WSM-Channel 4 the following year.
-Locke's biggest coup while employed there was hosting actor Robert Loggia when Loggia visited Nashville to promote his TV pilot T.H.E.
+Locke held a variety of jobs, including as a bookkeeper for Tyson Foods and receptionist in a real-estate office.
+For a time, she lived at South Water Apartments in the commuter town of Gallatin.
+In 1964, she joined the staff at radio station WSM-AM 650 in Nashville, and was promoted to its television affiliate WSM-Channel 4 the following year.
+Locke's biggest coup while employed there was hosting actor Robert Loggia when he visited Nashville to promote his TV pilot T.H.E.
 Cat, during which he "flirted outrageously" with Locke.
 She also modeled for The Tennessean fashion page, acted in commercials for Rich-Schwartz ladies apparel and Southerland Gel mattresses, among others, and gained further stage experience in productions for Circle Players Inc. In 1966, the 22-year-old appeared in a UPI wire photo that showed her cavorting in new fallen snow.
-Within one year of this exposure, she decided to pursue a career in film and changed the spelling of her first name to avoid being called Sandy.
+Within one year of this exposure, she decided to pursue a career in film, and changed the spelling of her first name to avoid being called Sandy.